 What about Universal’s Superstar Parade?

 Universal’s Superstar parade, the daytime processional that similarly makes is way through Universal Studios Florida, continues to run daily during the Mardi Gras season.
-The only change to note is that, on Mardi Gras event dates, the parade is scheduled at 3:00 pm.
-On non-event dates, the parade runs at its usual time of 5:00 pm.
-(To learn more, be sure to visit our Superstar Parade page.)
+The only change to note is that, on Mardi Gras event dates, the parade is scheduled at 3:00 pm; on non-event dates, the parade runs at its usual time of 5:00 pm.

 Are there any benefits for annual passholders?